Key details on how Europeans will vote

 427 million EU citizens are eligible to vote in this week's European parliament elections, one of the biggest democratic exercises in the world.
 Citizens can vote in their home countries or the EU member state they live in.
 In the last European elections, in 2014, only 43 percent of eligible voters cast their ballot.
 This was the lowest rate since 1979, the first time when MEPs were elected directly.
 In 2014, voter turnout was highest with 90 percent in Belgium, where voting is compulsory, but in Slovakia, only 13 percent went to the ballot boxes.

 Germany, with the biggest population in the EU, around 82 million people, has the largest numbers of seats, 96.
-The four smallest EU countries, Estonia, Cyprus, Luxembourg and Malta each have four MEPs.
+The four smallest EU countries, Estonia, Cyprus, Luxembourg and Malta each have six MEPs.
 This also means the threshold to get into the parliament is much lower in smaller countries, i.e. a smaller number of votes is needed than in larger member states for one MEP.

 Join EUobserver today